 Big problems need creative solutions, and sustainability is a big, complex problem.
-In addition to taking great strides towards greener brewing and business practices, we are excited to welcome Abigail West, creative waste reduction specialist, as our first Get Artistic Artist-in-Residence.
+In addition to taking great strides towards greener brewing and business practices, we are excited to welcome Abigail West, creative waste reduction specialist, as our first Get Artistic Artist-in-Residence (fall 2020.)
 Read some recent updates on our sustainability initiatives here.

 Abigail West is an artist, activist, and creative waste reduction specialist based in Athens.
 In 2019, Abigail received a Get Artistic grant to expand her capacity to fabricate furniture from recycled materials at her home art studio.
 Abigail first ventured into this part of her art practice while she was in school as a printmaking and book arts major at the Lamar Dodd School of Art.
 During college, Abigail worked with UGA’s Facilities Management Division as an apprentice and with UGA’s Office of Sustainability as their Reclamation intern.
 These experiences gave Abigail unique insight into the complex issue of furniture waste and the opportunity to transform used or damaged objects into something unique, beautiful, and imbued with new purpose.

 Recognizing the potential for synergy between Abigail’s art practice and our own sustainability goals, we found a natural starting point for our Get Artistic Artist-in-Residence (AiR) program.
 Creating our version of an AiR program has been a goal of Get Artistic since the program was established in 2018.
 Our aim is to provide the artist with an opportunity to expand their creative practice in a unique setting, reach new audiences, and connect with Creature Comforts’ staff to enrich daily experiences through art.
 We are thrilled and honored to begin this journey with Abigail!